sjbylo/misc/ocp-install/Installation-of-OpenShift-Container-Platform-3.5-into-a-single-All-in-one-VM-Steve-Bylo-Red-Hat.md

 ## May 2017

-This steps have been distilled from the below 3.5 documentation links.
+These steps have been distilled from the below 3.5 documentation links.

 There is no 100% guarantee that the below instructions will work as-is in the target environment because the environment may be different to the one anticipated in these instructions.
 Please always consult the following documentation if in doubt.